-The thyroid is a butterfly shaped gland located in the neck that is stimulated by the brain to produce hormones (T4).
+The thyroid is a butterfly-shaped gland located in the neck that stimulates the brain to produce hormones (T4).
 The T4 then converts to the active form of thyroid hormone (T3).
 Active thyroid hormone (T3) is responsible for temperature regulation, metabolism, brain function, energy, and many other functions.
-There are over 200 symptoms that can be related to thyroid deficiency (or insufficiency) including weakness, cold, fatigue, constipation, loss of energy/motivation, loss of memory/clear thinking, weight gain (inability to lose weight), and a poor sense of well-being.
+There are over 200 symptoms that can be related to thyroid deficiency (or insufficiency), including weakness, cold, fatigue, constipation, loss of energy/motivation, loss of memory/clear thinking, weight gain (inability to lose weight), and a poor sense of well-being.

-Often times, when a person has thyroid testing, they are told it’s “normal” even though symptoms of low thyroid are present.
-The most common way to test for thyroid function is to look only at TSH (hormone produced by the brain to stimulate the thyroid) and T4 (the inactive thyroid hormone).
-By testing, then optimizing the active form of thyroid hormone (T3), women experience the benefit of thyroid hormone through improved symptoms.
+Frequently, when a person has thyroid testing, they are told it’s “normal” even though symptoms of low thyroid are present.
+The most common way to test for thyroid function is to look only at TSH (a hormone produced by the brain to stimulate the thyroid) and T4 (the inactive thyroid hormone).
+By testing then optimizing the active form of thyroid hormone (T3), women experience the benefit of thyroid hormone through improved symptoms.

 - Increase fat breakdown